rainier-arjona/node_assignments/02 - TypeScript/06 - Debugging.md

-# Debugging Assignment (TypeScript)
+### Assignment: Debugging TypeScript Code

-Debug a series of TypeScript code snippets that cover key concepts including type annotations, type inference, function types, interfaces, and union types.
-Identify and fix errors in the provided code.
+In this assignment, you'll debug TypeScript code snippets covering type annotations, type inference, function types, interfaces, and union types.
+Your task is to identify and fix errors to ensure the code compiles and runs correctly.

 **Estimated Time to Completion:** 90 minutes